 15. Immerse yourself in Quy Nhon

-Quy Nhon is a coastal city being recognized as a rising star on the tourism map in Vietnam.
-It is a peaceful city yet captures fascinating surprises from empty sandy beaches stretching across the city to bizarre statues and monasteries.
-Ky Co Beach and Eo Gio (Wind Hollow) are the two most visited attractions with a small amount of entrance fee.
-Quy Nhon gives you a sense of comfort through its open space and public areas, where you can easily sit down and chill while enjoying the cool breeze blowing from the ocean.
-The ride is also enjoyable with broad, new-built roads along the shoreline.
-And food, its seafood noodles are absolutely amazing as seafood is freshly caught from the sea.
+Quy Nhon is a rising coastal city in Vietnam that is gaining recognition for its stunning beauty.
+The city is peaceful yet offers fascinating surprises, from its empty sandy beaches to its unique statues and monasteries.
+Ky Co Beach and Eo Gio are two must-visit attractions with a small entrance fee.
+Quy Nhon provides a comfortable atmosphere with open spaces and public areas where you can sit and relax while enjoying the ocean breeze.
+The city also offers enjoyable travel, with wide, newly-built roads along the shoreline.
+Additionally, the seafood noodles in Quy Nhon are exceptional, as seafood is freshly caught from the sea.
+As Quy Nhon continues to become more popular, we suggest visiting this city before it becomes too touristy.

 16. Visit the terraced rice fields in Mu Cang Chai